PsiPhiTheta/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-Applying ML principles to predicting Financial Time Series.
+Applying ML principles to predicting Financial Time Series (FTS).

+## Exercises 1 & 2
+These exercises investigate linear AR, ARMA and ARIMA models applied to FTS prediction and why linear models are not necessarily the most suited for modelling FTS.